Instagram Promotion Strategies That Work In 2020

 - Write a headline that states exactly who you are or what your business is.
 This headline is also searchable, so this is a great place to put keywords if you need.
 Instagram strategist Molly Ho uses this to her advantage by using “Instagram strategy & growth” as her headline.
 Because she includes it in her handle, you already know that her name is Molly Ho and she has a studio.
 The headline provides the next level of key information so you know if you’ve found the right account.

-- Add a link to your website, podcast, download, or wherever you’re trying to send users.
-This is a great place to add a freebie or a lead magnet if you’re trying to build your email list.
-If you talk about a variety of links in your posts or stories, it might be a good idea to use some sort of link service to be able to include multiple links in one.
-Taylor Lee is a business coach who uses a Linktree to be able to link to her one-on-one sales page, her membership, her Amazon affiliates link, freebies, and Facebook community, among other resources.
+- Add a link to your website, ecommerce page, social media profile or wherever you’re trying to send users.
+This is also a great place to add a freebie or a lead magnet if you’re trying to build your email list.
+If you talk about a variety of links in your posts or stories, it might be a good idea to use some sort of link service such as url.bio to be able to include multiple links in one.
+Kicksta uses it and here’s how it looks:

 - Make sure you use branded hashtags and other hashtags to help users find your profile.
 Remember, everything you put in your profile is either helping your potential followers find you or showing them why they should follow you.
 Marie Forleo primarily sticks with branded hashtags because she’s known for a number of phrases.
 The hashtag #MarieTV refers to her YouTube show, and #TheMarieForleoPodcast is self-explanatory.
 Her book is called #EverythingIsFigureoutable, but it’s also a phrase her community uses regularly.

 - With a business profile, you can promote your Instagram by adding a button that encourages people to email you, call, book a reservation, or take another action.
 This is a great way to give them easy access to taking the next action.
 Taft’s Brewing Company has a “Contact” button and an easy way for visitors to “Get Tickets.”